-The Thyroid Disease, a tiny gland, is still present towards the front of the neck, close to the windpipe (trachea).
-It remains shaped like a butterfly with a smaller centre and two broad wings crossing over your throat’s side.
+The Disease Thyroid is a tiny gland still present towards the front of the neck, close to the windpipe (trachea).
+It remains shaped like a butterfly with a smaller center and two broad wings crossing over your throat’s side.
 The thyroid is a gland.
 Glands in your body manufacture and release substances that support various biological activities.
-Hormones produced by your thyroid assist in controlling several critical bodily functions.
+Hormones produced by your thyroid control several critical bodily functions.

 What is Thyroid Disease?

-Thyroid disease is a universal term for a medical condition that saves your thyroid from creating the right amount of hormones.
+It is a universal term for a medical condition that saves your thyroid from creating the right amount of hormones.
 Your thyroid typically brands hormones that control your body’s functioning usually.
 When the thyroid crops too much thyroid hormone, your body uses energy too quickly.
 It is called hyperthyroidism.
-Using power too quickly will do more than make you tired — it can make your heart beat faster, cause you to lose weight without trying and even make you feel nervous.

-On the flip side, your thyroid can make too little thyroid hormone.
+When the thyroid crops too little thyroid hormone.
 It is called hypothyroidism.
 When you have too little thyroid hormone in your body, it can type you feel tired, you might gain weight, and you may even be unable to tolerate cold temperatures.
 A variety of conditions can cause these two significant disorders.
 They can also remain passed down through families

 Who is Affected by Thyroid Disease?

-Thyroid disease can affect anybody — men, women, infants, youths and the ageing.
-It can be present at birth and can develop as you age.
-Thyroid disease is prevalent, with an estimated 20 million people in the United States having thyroid disorder.
-A woman is about five to eight periods more likely to be diagnosed with thyroid cancer than a man.
+It can affect anybody: women, men, infants, and the aging.
+It can present at birth and can develop as you age.
+A woman may diagnosed with thyroid cancer more compared to men.
+It is prevalent, with an estimated 20 million people in the United States having a thyroid disorder

 What Causes Thyroid Disease?

-The two chief types of thyroid disease are hypothyroidism and hyperthyroidism.
+The main causes of thyroid disease are hypothyroidism and hyperthyroidism.
 Both conditions can remain caused by other diseases impacting the thyroid gland’s work.

 Postpartum thyroiditis occurs in 5% to 9% of women after childbirth.
 It’s usually a temporary condition.